Bhinneka Tunggal Ika, meaning “Unity in Diversity,” is what Indonesia’s motto is and it couldn’t sum up this country any better.

 While these islands are on the tourist radar, but they’ve managed to maintain their charm nonetheless.

-It kinda of hard to loose that when the largest of the three can be walked in a few hours, right?
+It kinda of hard to lose that when the largest of the three can be walked in a few hours, right?
 That’s how tiny these islands are!

 Check out the character of each island, as they each have their unique flavor.
 Gili T (Trawangan) is for my party people who haven’t quite hung up their wild nights license as I have, Gili Meno is the least developed, pristine island for the recluse in us all, and Gili Air is in the middle, literally and figuratively as it has more life than Meno but not as much a T!